billbuchanan/csn09112/week04_ciphers/labs/README.md

 ```
 chmod 400 myfile.pem
 ```

+If you are using a Windows console, please see the note in Appendix A.

 What protection does this put on your private key?

 Next, use the SSH connection with the name of your PEM file and with the DNS (or IP address) for your instance.
 For example, in the case in Figure 8, we have: